The stages of execution

 Des prisonniers juifs sont forc�s de se d�shabiller avant leur ex�cution par des auxiliaires ukrainiens

-© USHMM, courtesy of Magyar Nemzeti muzeum
+© USHMM, courtesy of Magyar Nemzeti muzeum Torteneti Fenykeptar

 Membres d'un Einsatzkommando tirant sur des juifs dans un champ � Dubossary, Moldavie

-© USHMM, Imperial War Museum.
+© USHMM, Impérial War Museum.
 Crown copyright.
 Rights reserved

 Nina Roufimovna Lisitsina.
 N�e en 1939.
 Interview�e � Belogorsk en Crim�e le 24 d�cembre 2004

 Nina Roufimovna Lisitsina.
-Born 1939.
-Interviewed in Belogorsk, Crimea on 24 December 2004.
-Rescued.
+Born in 1939.
+Interviewed in Belogorsk in Crimea on December 24, 2004.
+Survivor.
 Witness 103.

 © Guillaume Ribot